ÖGNI Logo

 Evaluation of the Level(s) framework on selected real objects.

-Second Meeting in Copenahagen
+Second Meeting in Copenhagen

 Our More LIFE to Level(s) team gathered in Copenhagen for valuable discussions, exchanging ideas to further the LEVEL(s) framework.
 A highlight was the guided tour through the city, showcasing innovative projects and numerous green-certified buildings — a true testament to sustainable urban development.
-A big thank you to GBC Denmark (Rådet for Bæredygtigt Byggeri) for […]
+A big thank you to GBC Denmark (Rådet for Bæredygtigt Byggeri) for making this valuable exchange possible.
+We’re eager to build on these insights and keep pushing the boundaries of sustainability.

 First Meeting in Madrid